VakuTheDaku/De-Vac/README.md

 _________________________________________________________________________________________________________________________________________________________________________________________________
 ## How to use DeMed?

-1. Open DeMed in your browser
+1.Open DeMed in your browser

 2.Login to your MetaMask and add Etherum to your Metamask networks.